-- 1. Most organisations will receive grants of up to £150K to implement proven technology that advances strategic objectives. - We will also consider applications for a higher amount for bold, innovative projects that could be replicable or otherwise have impact across the cultural field.
-Organisations wishing to apply for this funding should be able to demonstrate a track record of digital competence and innovation.
-Please complete the addendum to the application if you are interested in applying for this track.
+1. Most organizations will receive grants of up to \$200,000 to implement proven technology that advances strategic objectives.

+2. We will also consider applications for a higher amount for bold, innovative projects that could be replicable or otherwise have impact across the cultural field.
+Organizations wishing to apply for this funding should be able to demonstrate a track record of digital competence and innovation.
+Please complete the addendum to the application (available at the bottom of the Submittable application) if you are interested in applying for this track.
 Please note: only a small portion of projects will receive this support.